 - Finally, wrap the outside of each date with a thin strip of prosciutto.
 Place dates on the prepared sheet and bake for 8-10 minutes, or until prosciutto is crispy.
 Serve warm.

-Baked stuffed mushrooms are always a favourite at parties, and the beauty is, you can stuff them with almost anything you can think of; Mushroom caps are essentially a blank canvas!
 I created a plant-based recipe for stuffed mushrooms for the Atlantic Superstore holiday party because, in addition to the usual meats and cheeses, I wanted a savory, flavourful option for vegetarian, vegan, or plant-based guests.

-What Does Plant Based Mean?
+What Does Plant-Based Mean?

 Not to oversimplify, but a plant-based diet is just that.
 Plants!
 Whether it’s fruits, vegetables, nuts and seeds, or legumes, plant-based cooking and baking consists of any ingredients that either are a plant, or come from a plant; Plant-based eating does not include any animal products.
 Although some plant-based diets include oils, some include either only plant-based oils like coconut, almond, or sunflower seed, or no oils at all.
 It’s really whatever is the best fit for you.